ttback/erlang-shen-js/Readme.md

 Prerequisites:
 ---------

-Erlang: Best way is to install through brew install erlang Test it working with `erl`
+Erlang: Best way is to install through `brew install erlang` on Mac or build from source.

-Shen: A project that compiles erlang to JavaScript, node.js, Browser, Client-Side FRP
+Shen: A project from n2o folks that compiles erlang to JavaScript, node.js, Browser, Client-Side FRP

 Esprima: Build JS AST for the generated JS code.